codes-by-keshav/Hackathon-WCHL/README.md

 # QuantaVerse 🚀

-**The World's First Quantum-Resistant Social Media Platform**
+# The World's First Quantum-Resistant & Sentimentally Aware Social Media Platform

-QuantaVerse is a revolutionary social media platform built on the Internet Computer Protocol (ICP) blockchain that addresses the critical vulnerability of traditional blockchain systems to quantum computing attacks.
+**QuantaVerse** is a revolutionary social media platform built on the Internet Computer Protocol (ICP) blockchain that addresses the critical vulnerability of traditional blockchain systems to quantum computing attacks.
 While most blockchains claim security through cryptography, they rely on ECDSA which is vulnerable to quantum attacks.
-QuantaVerse fills this gap by implementing Post-Quantum Cryptography (PQC) algorithms.
+QuantaVerse fills this gap by implementing **Post-Quantum Cryptography (PQC) algorithms**.

+But QuantaVerse is not just about security - it's also **sentimentally aware**.
+Our advanced AI models analyze user interactions and content sentiment to ensure a healthier online environment.

 ## HomePage
 <img width="1920" height="1076" alt="Screenshot From 2025-07-25 01-27-28" src="https://github.com/user-attachments/assets/6e6e3829-e647-41a7-8e20-f2be3c1471da" />